emirbaycan/vscoder-copilot/README.md

 **vscoder.websiteUrl**: The main website URL where the React application is hosted.
 Used for browser-based interactions and provides API proxy functionality.

-**vscoder.deviceToken**: Authentication token for the discovery service.
-For production use, generate a unique token through the discovery service.
+**vscoder.deviceToken**: Authentication token automatically generated and managed by the subscription-based Discovery API.
+Tokens are database-backed and persist across server restarts for reliable authentication.

 **vscoder.pairingCode**: Auto-generated 6-digit codes that expire every 10 minutes for security.
-Regenerated automatically or on demand.
+Used for device pairing and subscription creation during authentication flow.

 **vscoder.api.url**: Discovery API server URL for mobile app communication via message broker (same as discoveryApiUrl for consistency).